 In many richer countries, including China, there are increasing signs that population numbers may begin to fall, as women choose to have fewer children.
 Some experts believe that world population projections may be revised accordingly.

-The optimum strategy for stabilising the world’s population is to achieve universal coverage of reproductive health services and to respect the broader agenda of women’s rights, especially in education.
+For those countries where population continues to grow strongly, the optimum strategy for stabilising numbers is to achieve universal coverage of reproductive health services and to respect the broader agenda of women’s rights, especially in education.
 These longstanding objectives are now articulated in the Sustainable Development Goals approved by world leaders for the period 2016-2030.

 World Population Projections

 Source material and useful links